Ladue School District: Ladue Middle School

 Originally called "East Ladue Junior High School," Ladue Middle School teaches children from sixth through eighth grades, total of 976 students in 2013–14.
 In May 2014 it was named National School of Character.

 Ladue Fifth Grade Center

 Built on property bought by the district in 1959 and used as a secondary middle school until 1980, when it was sold to the Westminster Christian Academy.
 In 2010, the property was re-purchased by the district to construct the Fifth Grade Center.
 Construction ended in time for its first semester in Fall 2013.
 In the 2015–2016 school year, there were 342 students enrolled.

 Elementary schools

 All four Ladue Elementary Schools teach children in kindergarten through fourth grades.

 Conway Elementary

 Conway Elementary is located in Ladue, MO, at 9900 Conway Road.
 In 2013–14 Conway Elementary had 339 students.
 This school has the smallest number of students throughout the district.
-Conway enrolled its first black students in 1965; those students were subjected to racial slurs by several other children.
+Conway enrolled its first black students in 1965.